 Intermetatarsal bursitis is controversial:

-- Some studies indicate that the inter metatarsal bursa and that pathology (bursitis) does not exist.
+- Some studies indicate that the inter metatarsal bursa does not exist.

 - Some suggest that inter metatarsal bursitis occurs as an isolated problem.

-- There are others that say that intermetarasal bursitis exists in combination with a interdigital neuroma referred to as a “bursal- neuromal complex”(2).
+- There are others that say that intermetarasal bursitis exists in combination with an interdigital neuroma referred to as a “bursal- neuromal complex”(2).

 - Tight fitting footwear